-All commercially available antidepressants are associated with sexual side effects.
+Nearly all commercially available antidepressants are associated with sexual side effects.
 SSRI/SNRIs show the highest rates of sexual dysfunction, including impaired sexual motivation, desire, arousal, and orgasm affecting men and women.
 Prescribers greatly underestimate the prevalence and patient burden of sexual side effects from antidepressants and other medications [56].
-Among antidepressants, prevalence rates of sexual side effects are highest with venlafaxine and SSRIs; moderate with TCAs and MAOIs; low with bupropion, trazodone, nefazodone, mirtazapine, agomelatine, and vilazodone; and lowest with the reversible MAOI moclobemide [57: 58].
+Among antidepressants, prevalence rates of sexual side effects are highest with venlafaxine and SSRIs; moderate with TCAs and MAOIs; low with bupropion, trazodone, nefazodone, mirtazapine, agomelatine, and vilazodone; and lowest with the reversible MAOI moclobemide [57; 58].
+As noted, gepirone is not associated with sexual dysfunction.
 Compared to spontaneous patient reporting, systematic inquiry increases the rate of identifying sexual side effects by $\geq 60\%$ [58].